peaceiris/actions-hugo/README.md

 ### Create `.github/workflows/gh-pages.yml`

-An example with [GitHub Actions for deploying to GitHub Pages with Static Site Generators]
+An example workflow with [GitHub Actions for deploying to GitHub Pages with Static Site Generators]

 [GitHub Actions for deploying to GitHub Pages with Static Site Generators]: https://github.com/peaceiris/actions-gh-pages